Euphorbia balsamifera: Subspecies

 Two subspecies have been distinguished, but Euphoria balsamifera subsp. adenensis is now accepted as a separate species, Euphorbia adenensis.

 Distribution and habitat

 Euphorbia balsamifera is native to the Canary Islands, western Morocco and Western Sahara.

-The tree grows 800 meters above sea level in dense communities on rocky grounds and sandy dunes (except for extremely mobile dunes) in plains among other succulent plants.
+The tree grows 800 m above sea level in dense communities on rocky grounds and sandy dunes (except for extremely mobile dunes) in plains among other succulent plants.

 Uses

 Milky latex of Euphorbia balsamifera is poisonous like in other Euphorbia species, but it is not so caustic.
 In Morocco, it is widely used in dentistry as anesthesia for acute dental pulpitis treatment.

 The leaves were gathered and cooked as a green vegetable in the Canary Islands.

 As most other succulent members of the genus Euphorbia, its trade is regulated under Appendix II of CITES.